Craft—Why We Make Things and Why It Matters

 Peter explores the notion that with the loss of craft, society has been left undernourished, constantly trying to fill the void of meaningless occupation with consumption.
 He equates the nature of work with the nature of a good life.

 At one time, there was no distinction of importance in occupation; those who “made” provided for both themselves and their communities.
 In the 14th century the Renaissance separated the artist from the craftsmen—art from making—beauty from utility.
-This was known as the Cartisan Divide; a seperation between mind & matter.
+This was known as the Cartisan Divide; a separation between mind & matter.
 This division placed the arts in the realm of the mind, and the “applied arts” became a lesser reflection of that of the body.

 In the 18th C. we, as human fabers, graduated to the industrial age.
 The divide between those who lived by the making of quality, one-of-a-kind objects by hand, and of those who joined as minions in mass-producing factories, would become a cultural chasm that would consume our world.